-Accelerometers can have a single axis, dual axes or three axes along with different sampling rates.
+Accelerometers can be designed to measure acceleration on a single axis, dual axes or three axes along with different sampling rates.
 For the accelerometer used in this project, it had been shown that sampling frequencies larger than 10 Hz and/or more than one axis did not significantly increase classification accuracy, when classifying 10-12 semistructured activities performed in the laboratory or an outdoor environment, while wearing the accelerometer on the right wrist[7].
-As for PA extraction only, same requirements for accuracy should be justifiable, but when considering detection and extraction of accelerations due to infant being moved, it might be useful to analyze data in each of the three axes separately.
-But the case of this project is, that there is no training data present that could serve as the key information regarding the way accelerations are detected in the three axis when the infant is being moved.
-If such data would be present, one could then model these accelerations and perhaps having three axes would prove to be useful to better detect such accelerations in new data.
-In this project, the accelerations contributed by the caretaker had to be detected and corrected for just by analysis of the given data from the two monitors placed on the infant.
-The way the two monitors were placed, the three axes of both monitors were not aligned and with the mobility of the infants ankle they were liable to rotations.
-This presents a problem when one wants to compare the two outputs, since each of the axes should be aligned prior the analysis.
-For such reasons, a summary measure was extracted, which represented the output summarized over all three axes along with filtering and averaging.
-The summary extraction was calculated in Matlab as the result of subtracting one from the averaged Euclidean norm of the three axes which were filtered with a median filter in a similar way as done in previous analysis[2], since it had been shown, that having more complicated summaries does not significantly improve the final extraction of PA[3].
+As for the PA extraction step, the same requirements for accuracy should be justifiable, but when considering detection and extraction of accelerations due to the infant being moved, it might be useful to analyze data in each of the three axes separately.
+However, there is no training data available that could serve as the key information regarding the way accelerations are detected in the three axes when the infant is being moved.
+If such data were present, one could model these accelerations, and perhaps having three axes would prove to be useful to better detect such accelerations in new data.
+In this project, the accelerations contributed by the caretaker had to be detected and corrected based solely on the data from the two monitors worn by the infant.
+The way the ankle and torso monitors were placed, the three axes of the two monitors were not aligned and with the mobility of the infants ankle they were liable to rotations.
+This presents a problem when one wants to compare the two outputs, since each of the axes should be aligned prior to the analysis.
+For such reasons, a summary measure was extracted as explained above(?), which represented the output summarized over all three axes along with filtering and averaging.
+The summary measure was calculated in Matlab by subtracting one from the averaged Euclidean norm of the three axes which were filtered with a median filter in a similar way as done in previous analysis[2], since it had been shown, that having more complicated summaries does not significantly improve the final extraction of PA[3].
 The width of the median filter was 11 and its purpose was to remove any spikes from the measurement which are due to noise.
-The resulting Euclidean norm minus one was averaged over 0.2 seconds to further smooth the data and minimize the contributions of noise.
-When plotting the resulting summaries for torso and ankle, one can then better see the substantial similarities in the measurements due to the caretakers contributions, example in Figure 2.
+The resulting Euclidean norm minus one was averaged over 0.2 seconds to further smooth the data and minimize the contribution of noise.
+When plotting the resulting summary measure for torso and ankle, one can clearly see the substantial similarities in the measurements due to the caretakers contributions, example in Figure 2.

-Figure 2: The extracted summaries for infants torso and infants ankle measurements, showing similarity due to the contribution of the caretaker.
+Figure 2: The extracted summaries for infants torso and infants ankle measurements, showing the degree of similarity in PA level attributable to the contribution of the caretaker.

-While the infants torso and ankle summaries show substantial similarity, the corresponding mothers measurements only exhibits the same pattern of activity absence during the night, when the accelerations occurrence often overlaps with the infants, showing the plausible interaction between the mother-infant pair, example in Figure 3.
+While the infants torso and ankle summaries show substantial similarity, the corresponding mothers measurements only exhibits the same pattern of activity as the infantduring the night, , indicating plausible interaction between the motherand her infant, example in Figure 3.

-Figure 3: Summaries of infant ankle, infants torso and mothers measurements, exhibiting similar activity patterns through night and day with visible leftovers of the gravitational acceleration.
+Figure 3: Summaries of infant ankle, infants torso and maternal wrist measurements, illustrating the degree of similarity in activity patterns across night and day, with visible leftovers of the gravitational acceleration.

-In the plot of all summaries one can also observe the leftovers of the gravitational accelerations that need further removal, which is discussed in the next subsection.
+In Figure 2 and 3? one can observe the leftovers of the gravitational accelerations that need further removal, which is discussed in the next subsection.

 III Correcting for the gravity component